skolakoda/teorija-razvoja-igara/22-kretanje/20-kretanje.md

 }
 ```

 If you care only how fast an object is moving, use the speed.
 If you're trying to guide the motion of an object, always use velocity.
+Mi ćemo pod brzinom nadalje podrazumevati vektorsku brzinu.

 ## Ubrzanje (*acceleration*)